Maurice Rocco

-Maurice Rocco (born Maurice John Rockhold; June 26, 1915 – March 24, 1976) was an American pianist, singer, actor, and composer known for playing boogie-woogie piano and his disdain for using a piano bench.
+Maurice Rocco (born Maurice John Rockhold; June 26, 1915 – March 24, 1976) was an American pianist, singer, and composer known for playing boogie-woogie piano and his disdain for using a piano bench.
 He was a top nightclub and theater draw in the 1940s, and made several film appearances.
 He toured the United States, Canada, and Europe before becoming a fixture in Bangkok, Thailand, where he was murdered.